dpaopao9913/GTAuto/README.md

 # GoogleTranslationAutoImportToTrados
-automated Google translation and the translation auto import to the original trados .sdlxliff file
+automated Google machine translation and the translation auto import to the original trados .sdlxliff file